Travel, Currency and Money saving tips for Lebanon

 One of the breadbaskets of ancient Rome, the Bekaa Valley is littered with ancient sites.
 The world-class ruins of Baalbek, site of the Roman solar cult Heliopolis, are the valley’s star attraction.
 The soaring Temple of Bacchus, circa 200 AD, is one of the best preserved and most majestic Roman ruins in the world, featuring more than a dozen 19m-high columns and exquisitely preserved reliefs.

-When searching around for information on how to get a good exchange rate when sending money to Lebanon you need to start with finding out the latest Lebanese Pound foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Lebanon you need to start with finding out the latest Lebanese Pound exchange rate for foreign-transfers, which can be very different to the wholesale rate.